|

 undertaking such projects which may require substantial skill.

-We have been experimenting with a protective shelter that would provide worthwhile
+We have been experimenting with a protective fallout shelter that would provide worthwhile

 protection on a permanent basis at low cost and with a minimum in comfort and